The Wheaton Blog

 - Main course

-Travel around and meet your neighbors.
-Talk with them about the idea.
-Ask for input.
-After you’ve assessed your neighbors’ interest level, start planning.
+After you’ve assessed your neighbors’ interest level, start planning the menu.
 Usually, progressive dinner parties involve anywhere from five to six couples.
 Once you decide who to invite, contact everyone and ask them to meet with you to decide who will handle which course.

 When you meet with your guests to plan, have a list nearby with options.
 Decide which things you will prepare and how long you’ll stay at each house.
 Help come up with ideas for entertainment during each round of the dinner party.
 Suggest easy-to-make recipes, and set a specific night that works for each couple.

-Once you’ve determined who is in charge of each meal, start preparing the meal you’ll host.
-The holidays afford plenty of seasoned flavors that make everyone want to gather around the hearth and enjoy the atmosphere of good cheer and great cuisine.
-Depending on your assigned course, here are some recipes you might want to try.
+Once you’ve determined who is in charge of each course, start preparing the dish you’ll serve.
+The holidays afford plenty of seasonal flavors that make everyone want to gather around the hearth to enjoy good cheer and delicious cuisine.
+From finger foods to plated delicacies, whatever you choose to make is sure to delight your new neighbors.

 Hors d’oeuvres and Cocktails

-Eggnog is one of the staples of the Christmas season.
-If you’ve been assigned hors d’oeuvres and cocktails, make a family-friendly eggnog with the following:
+Eggnog is one of the staples of the Christmas season and sure to tickle the taste buds.
+Try this recipe to make a family-friendly eggnog with the following:

 - 8 egg yolks